-Senior Affiliate Program Officer
+Senior Program Officer of Affiliates

 Mariko is a singer-songwriter who learned to play guitar because her brother is a patient teacher.
-Mariko serves on the Alaska Chapter Board of AFP as their I.D.E.A.
-Co-Chair and serves on the Board of Radical Arts for Women, a local nonprofit that empowers women through the arts.
-Mariko volunteers for many music projects across town, including a new heartfelt project called, “The Lullaby Project,” where musicians connect and collaborate with incarcerated mothers to write songs for their children.
+Mariko recently served on the Association of Fundraising Professionals Alaska Chapter Board as the I.D.E.A.
+(DEI) Chair and has volunteered for several nonprofit organizations, like Radical Arts for Women and Keys to Life.
+Mariko also volunteers for community music projects, including the heartfelt “Lullaby Project” where musicians connect and collaborate with incarcerated parents to write songs for their children.

-- Arts & Culture
+Arts & Culture

-- Human Rights & Equity
+Human Rights & Equity